Bail

 Division 1A introduces a “show cause” requirement for certain offences.
 New section 16A provides that for show cause offences bail must be refused unless the accused shows cause where his or her detention is not justified.
 This shift of onus is an important change.

-Section 16A(1) provides that, with regard to a “show cause” offence, a bail authority must refuse bail unless the accused shows cause why his or her detention is not justified.
+Section 16A(1) provides that, with regard to a “show cause” offence, a bail authority must refuse bail unless the accused shows cause why their detention is not justified.
 In making this determination, the bail authority must consider all the evidence or information the bail authority considers credible or trustworthy in the circumstances: s 31(1); DPP v Tikomaimaleya [2015] NSWCA 83 at [25].
 Moukhallaletti v DPP [2016] NSWCCA 314 at [50]–[56] outlines the basic principles applying to a determination of whether an applicant has shown cause that their detention is not justified.

 The Act does not specify, and provides little guidance of, what will satisfy the “show cause” test.
 Nor does consideration of what might have satisfied the show cause test in an individual case assist since bail decisions of single judges of the Supreme Court are often not of precedential value and are no more than the view taken by the judge in the circumstances of the particular case: DPP v Zaiter [2016] NSWCCA 247 at [30], [33].
 In “Navigating the Bail Act 2013”, these limitations were acknowledged but the discussion at pp 12–14 at least provides examples of what may satisfy the show cause requirement and demonstrates the complexities that may arise from the interplay of various factors.